phonofidelic/udacity-event-planner/README.md

 To run the application locally, navigate to the root directory and run `npm install`, `bower install` and finally `gulp`.

-A live demo can be found here: [link to come].
+A live demo can be found here: [live demo](https://udacity-event-planner.herokuapp.com/#!/ "udacity-event-planner").